 - 1/2 tsp salt

 - 2 tsp pumpkin pie spice

-In a small bowl, mix together the pumpkin puree, vegetable oil and maple syrup.
+- In a medium bowl or measuring jug, mix together the pumpkin puree, vegetable oil and maple syrup.

-In a large bowl, mix together the oats, sugar, salt, spices, seeds and nuts.
+- In a large bowl, mix together the oats, brown sugar, salt, pumpkin spice, pumpkin seeds and nuts.
 Pour over the wet ingredients and mix very well together.

-Bake for 50-60 minutes or until the granola is golden and crunchy.
-Remove from the oven and leave to completely cold before stirring in the cranberries and chocolate chips.
+- Bake for 45-50 minutes or until the granola is golden and crunchy.
+Remove from the oven and leave to cool slightly before stirring in the cranberries and chocolate chips.

-This granola will keep for a couple of weeks in an airtight jar.
+- This granola will keep for up to six months in an airtight jar.